-Private equity funds from Asia, as well as the rest of the world, are showing a keen interest in Vietnamese startup companies as the country’s long-term growth prospects improve, according to the Grant Thornton Global Private Equity Report.
+Private equity funds from Asia, as well as the rest of the world, are showing a keen interest for startups in Vietnam as the country’s long-term growth prospects improve, according to the Grant Thornton Global Private Equity Report.

 The report referenced a survey of private equity fund managers and institutional investors where 72% of respondents said they have a positive outlook on the Vietnamese economy – the highest number in two years.